Berserk-Games/Tabletop-Simulator-API/docs/webrequest.md

 ##Member Variables

-Like [Object member variables](object.md#member-variables), WebRequests have their own member variables.

 A WebRequest is returned as part of a function, and these member variables are how your access its information.

 Variable | Description | Type